 Lias Andersson, NY Rangers

-The other centre of the future in New York, Andersson was the seventh-overall pick in 2017 and split 2017-18 between the Swedish League and the AHL.
+Competing with Chytil as a fellow rookie in Rangers camp is Andersson, the seventh-overall pick in 2017 who split last season between the Swedish League and the AHL.
 This terrific talent even got a taste of NHL action, scoring two points in seven games, and then had two points in 10 games for Sweden at the worlds.

 Logan Brown's 18th of the season was a beauty Nearly had #19, too. pic.twitter.com/94Lh5o8KpF